Kathryn Francis

 Morality, bioethics, and medicine

-This area of my research has largely focused on determining: 1) whether moral judgments change with experience working in "helping professions", 2) how professionals navigate conflicts between their personal and professional moral identities, and 3) whether there is an empathy crisis in medicine and healthcare.
-Extending from this, my research has started to consider moral perceptions of the incorporation of AI into medical decision-making.
+This area of her research has largely focused on determining: 1) whether moral judgments change with experience working in "helping professions", 2) how professionals navigate conflicts between their personal and professional moral identities, and 3) whether there is an empathy crisis in medicine and healthcare.
+Extending from this, Kathryn's research has started to consider moral perceptions of the incorporation of AI into medical decision-making.